 CHAPTER 48: BWV 248, THE CHRISTMAS ORATORIO.

 Bach lovers will be aware that the Christmas Oratorio, unlike those for Easter and the Ascension, is not a single composition but a collection of six cantatas composed for December 25th and festive days thereafter.
 It was first performed over the Christmas/New Year period of 1734/5 although many of the movements are paraphrases from earlier secular works.
 Because of this, it is difficult to judge the extent to which Bach viewed the work as an entity.
 By the time he came to put the oratorio together he had already amassed cantatas for each of these six days, typically three but, in some cases, as many as four or five.
 If he saw the oratorio simply as a convenient way of classifying a half a dozen cantatas to be performed as a set over this period, why did he not make it up from works already composed for those days?
 Why go to the trouble of selecting and paraphrasing a number of secular movements and composing the additional ones he required in order to make up the sixty-four movements of the oratorio as it eventually took shape?
+Might it have simply have been an ambition to produce music of a superior quality to that which he had already provided for these days?

 His decision may indicate that he viewed the work as a coherent whole, not just the sum of its individual parts.
-Much has been made of the unifying aspect of the same chorale used in the first and last cantatas but an equally compelling piece of internal evidence comes from the fact that all of the opening choruses are in three-time, an accepted symbol of the Holy Trinity.
+Much has been made of the unifying aspect of the same chorale used in the first and last cantatas but an equally compelling piece of internal evidence comes from the fact that five of the opening choruses are in three-time, an accepted symbol of the Holy Trinity.
 The exception is C 248/2 which begins with the sinfonia; nevertheless, 12/8 time is a compendium of notes in groups of three.

 It does appear that in the mid to late 1730s Bach was putting together a number of major compositions which included the three oratorios and the four short masses.
 Grouped with the already composed Magnificat and Passions, this forms a substantial body of religious music capable of servicing significant events of the Lutheran church year.